 The Swiss Registry of Actinic Keratosis Treatment (REAKT) Working Group has developed clinical practice guidelines for the treatment of field cancerization in patients who present with AK.
 These guidelines are intended to serve as a resource for physicians as to the most appropriate treatment and management of AK and field cancerization based on current evidence and the combined practical experience of the authors.
 Treatment of AK and field cancerization should be driven by consideration of relevant patient, disease, and treatment factors, and appropriate treatment decisions will differ from patient to patient.
 Prevention measures and screening recommendations are discussed, and special considerations related to management of immunocompromised patients are provided.

-Key words: Actinic keratosis; field cancerization of the skin; non-melanoma skin cancer; management recommendations; clinical practice guidelines
+Keywords: non-melanoma skin cancer, Actinic keratosis, field cancerization of the skin, management recommendations, clinical practice guidelines

 AK actinic keratosis